LaMonte Wade Jr Player Props: Giants vs. Brewers

 LaMonte Wade Jr At The Plate

-- Wade has 20 hits and an OBP of .442, both of which lead San Francisco hitters this season.
+- Wade leads San Francisco with 20 hits and an OBP of .444 this season.

-- He ranks 91st in batting average, third in on base percentage, and 22nd in slugging among qualifying hitters in MLB play.
+- Among qualifying hitters in baseball, he ranks 102nd in batting average, fourth in on-base percentage, and 25th in slugging.

-- Wade has picked up a hit in 53.6% of his 28 games this year, with at least two hits in 17.9% of those games.
+- In 51.7% of his 29 games this season, Wade has picked up at least one hit.
+He's also had five multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.